60th Virginia Infantry Regiment

 Grant's 1864 three pronged assault induced heavy campaigning to drive the Yankee invader from their soil.
 In May at Cloyd's Mountain the Sixtieth received 152 causalities and the deaths of both their Lt.
 Colonel and Major.
 The following month at Piedmont their Ensign was killed and their Colonel (B.H.
 Jones) was captured.
 They defeated General Hunter at Lynchburg and then swarmed the union capital, fighting at Monocacy, Kernstown and then Winchester, where their flag was captured by Sgt.
 Henry Fox of the 5th Michigan Cavalry.
 Colonel Jones said this flag, “attracted the death-shot to half a dozen color-bearers".
 Private Thornton Kelly, part of the color guard, “had impaled several Yankees on its spearhead,” before being wounded in the face by a saber cut and captured for his efforts.
 Thornton spent the remainder of the war in Point Lookout Prison.
 Jones exclaimed, “What would I not give for that glorious battle-torn banner to transmit as an heir-loom?”

-The regiment then fought at Fisher's Hill and Cedar Creek before relenting to the Union's overwhelming numbers at Waynesboro on March 2, 1865, where almost all the men of the regiment were captured with their commander, acting Colonel John L. Caynor, and much of General Early's Valley Army.
+The regiment then fought at Fisher's Hill and Cedar Creek before relenting to the Union's overwhelming numbers at Waynesboro on March 2, 1865, where almost all the men of the regiment were captured with their commander, acting Major John L. Caynor, and much of General Early's Valley Army.
 The few men that escaped and the remaining men not present were disbanded at Christiansburg, Virginia on April 12, 1865 after learning of Lee's surrender.

 |Company ||County or City Recruited From||Nickname|